silomo-luthando-kunene/unsupervised-learning-model_customer-risk-segmentation/README.md

 ## 💡 Business Insights

 ### 1. The Toxic Exposure Loop in Tier 1
-Tier 1 highlights a critical granting capital to customers.
+Tier 1 highlights a critical issue in granting capital to customers.
 The lending engine correctly identified risk by charging this group a high average interest rate **(~16%)**.
 However historically, the system simultaneously approved them for the **largest average capital exposure (R21,112.68)**.
 This compounding alignment of maximum exposure and high risk creates a debt cycle trap for the customers in the segment, resulting in a **35.0% actual default rate**.

 ### 2. The Mechanics of Exposure Capping in Tier 3
 Although these retail borrowers carry the lowest average credit scores **(688.43)** and higher structural debt burdens, their default rate remains controlled at **16.0%**.
 Management accounting confirms this is due to **Exposure Capping**: limiting their principal sizes to an average of **R10,119.05** maintains debt sustainability and mitigates systemic balance sheet damage.